apache/openwhisk/docs/webactions.md

 < Access-Control-Allow-Origin: example.com
 ```

-## Sharing web actions
+## Web Actions in Shared Packages

+A web action in a shared (i.e., public) package is accessible as a web action either directly via the package's fully
-Web actions in a public package can be shared with all Openwhisk users.
-It means a web in a public package cannot be disabled so any (private) binding of the package will have the web action exposed.
+qualified name, or via a package binding.
+It is important to note that a web action in a public package will be

-Action parameters are [protected and treated as immutable](./annotations.md#protected-parameters).
-Therefore, you can make your own immutable parameters by binding to a package and specifying default parameters.
-(Note that the parameters are inherited, but annotations are not.)
+accessible for all bindings of the package even if the binding is private.
+This is because the web action annotation
+is carried on the action and cannot be overridden.
+If you do not wish to expose a web action through your package
+bindings, then you should clone-and-own the package instead.

+Action parameters are inherited from its package, and the binding if there is one.
+You can make package parameters
+[immutable](./annotations.md#protected-parameters) by defining their values through a package binding.

 ## Error Handling